 Who is the one patient who you will never forget or who touched your heart most?

 There are so many stories to tell, but I will never forget a 7-year-old child who was brought into our hospital suffering from malaria and had a snake bite wound.
 Because during the rainy season most places are inaccessible in South Sudan due to poor roads, people walk long distances to access health care.
 When this child developed malaria, the family walked to our hospital at night, but while on the way, they decided to sleep in the bush before they could proceed with their long journey.

 While sleeping their child was bitten by a snake.
 This meant dealing with two serious conditions, malaria and the snake bite wound.
 A decision had to be made whether to focus on malaria first or the wound.
 The wound was quite bad, we were even thinking of amputating the leg.
-In the end we referred the child to Juba for further consultation.
-By the time I left the child was still in hospital and was recovering well.
+In the end, we referred the child to Juba for further consultation.
+By the time I left the child was still in the hospital and was recovering well.

 Another incident that broke my heart was spending hours in a safe house with an 8-year-old boy who was shot and his intestines were outside his stomach, but could not help him since we were so packed and had nothing to use to save his life in there.
 We waited until the shooting subsided and some colleagues took him to the hospital for treatment.

 What motivates you to continue working for MSF?

 I identify with MSF principles and what the organisation stands for.
 Working for MSF exposes me to the different environments and contexts and the field experience is great.
 This prepares you for any experiences that may be thrown at you in life.